Consistent closure modeling in large eddy simulations by direct approximation of the filtered advection term: A posteriori studies

 \subsubsection{Behavior under mesh refinement}

 A fundamental property when solving for the filtered flow field is that the solution converges under mesh refinement, i.e., after a minimum resolution is ensured, further refinement does not alter the statistics of the filtered flow field.
 Figure \ref{fig:spectraconvergence} shows the kinetic energy spectra at $t=1.194t_\mathrm{ref}$ of the LES with the fourth order approximation of the filtered advection term, the classical LES with the central differences and the Smagorinsky model, and the classical LES with the van Leer flux limiter and the Smagorinsky model with $64^3$, $96^3$, and $128^3$ mesh cells.
 The kinetic energy spectrum with the fourth order approximation is essentially independent of the resolutions, which means that $\Delta x = \sigma$ is a sufficient resolution for the fourth order approximation.
-An even coarser resolution may be also sufficient, especially when adding an extra turbulent viscosity that further reduces the amplitudes associated to large wavenumbers and, therefore, the discretization error.
 With the classical LES and central differences, the kinetic energy spectrum possesses much larger wave numbers and the spectrum changes as the resolution is increased from $64^3$ to $96^3$.
 Further refinement does not influence the spectrum because the turbulent viscosity from the Smagorinsky model dissipates the very small flow structures.
 The classical LES with the van Leer flux limiter behaves differently.
 The kinetic energy spectrum differs significantly from the spectrum obtained with central differences and no convergence is observed under the tested refinements.
 This shows that the statistics of classical LES can strongly depend on the advection scheme and the resolution.